jensjepsen/mus/README.md

     # While the return value is the result of the function
     print(result)
-    assert result == 21 # and the return type of the function is preserved asyncio.run(main())
+    assert result == 21 # and the return type of the function is preserved

+    # Sandboxing a bot
+    from mus import sandbox
+    @sandbox
+    async def sandbot(client):
+        """
+        All the code in this function will be sandboxed, and run in a WASM interpreter.
+        """
+        import mus
+        m = mus.Mus()

+        async def run_some_code(code: str):
+            """
+            Runs python untrusted python code, which would be a pretty bad idea without sandboxing
+            """
+            return exec(code)

+        @m.llm(client=client, functions=[run_some_code], model="anthropic.claude-3-5-sonnet-20241022-v2:0")
+        def danger_bot(task: str):
+            return "Generate python code to solve this task: " + task

+        async for msg in danger_bot("Generate a function that returns the sum of two numbers"): m.print(msg)

+    sandbot(client)

+asyncio.run(main())
 ```